 This is where everything grinds to a halt, where time assumes a physical form, holding me in place, refusing to budge.

 Standing outside Gate C-24 at Denver International Airport, I am waiting for Evelyn, my thirteen-year-old daughter, to return from her first-ever plane trip alone.
 She visited Aunt Mary in Florida.
 Mary has a swimming pool.
-Evelyn probably dove in and stayed, refusing to come out for reasons as trivial as food and sleep.
-I’m expecting my daughter to resemble a very shriveled raisin, albeit one dressed in the latest, most fashionable sundress from Justice.
+Evelyn probably dove in and stayed, refusing to come out for reasons so trivial as food and sleep.

 Strangely, or perhaps not, the rest of the world is still moving.
 Business travelers race past, late for their flights, or simply addicted to hurrying.
 I stand alone, truly stuck in my own little hell, though this will not last long.
 Soon, Evelyn will join me here, and I am sincerely wishing I didn’t have to pull her down with me.